marianmeres/demino/README.md

 ## Mount path

 _Every_ Demino app is mounted to a specific route prefix called the `mountPath`.
-The default `mountPath` is an empty string, which represents the server root.
+The default `mountPath` is an empty string that represents the server root.

 ## Routing

-Every incoming request in Demino app is handled based on its `pathname`, which is matched against the registered _routes_.
+Every incoming request in Demino app is handled based on its `pathname` which is matched against the registered _routes_.

-The actual strategy how the route is matched depends on the active router instance.
+The actual _route_ format and strategy how it is matched depends on the active router instance.
-By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router), but ships out-of-the-box with a two other implementations as well.
+By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router), but ships with additional two implementations as well.
 Also, it should be fairly easy to integrate any 3rd-party routing library as well.
 More on this down below.

 ```typescript
 // create a Demino with a `/api` mount path